-New to the Upper Peninsula hiking scene?
-Looking for the best hike to see the beauty of Michigan’s Upper Peninsula?
+New to the Upper Peninsula Hiking scene?
+Looking for one of the best hikes in Michigan’s Upper Peninsula?
 Look no further.
 Marquette’s Sugarloaf Mountain is the perfect hike for any and everyone looking to get the most out of their day in the UP.
-The leaves are turning and the now is the ideal time to take advantage of the Michigan’s fall foliage.
+If you’re here for the fall foliage consider yourself lucky and if you aren’t, consider yourself blessed.

-Sugarloaf Mountain is located in Michigan’s, Marquette.
+Sugarloaf Mountain is located in Marquette, Michigan.
 Marquette is one of the major cities in the Upper Peninsula and has a tremendous variety of outdoor activities to choose from.
 With the amount of hikes Marquette offers, Sugarloaf will check all the boxes for your day on the mountain.

-Sugarloaf is probably the most discussed and hiked trails in Marquette.
+Sugarloaf is one of the most popular and hiked trails in Marquette.
 The hike is short, scenic and close to town.
 The access to the trailhead is adjacent to the parking lot and the elevation gain to reach an unbelievable summit, is a piece of cake.
 This hike is great for everyone but especially welcoming to beginners.

-One of the best parts about getting here is the short drive from town.
-Roughly a 10 minute drive from downtown, Sugarloaf is one of the least strenuous hikes to venture too.
+Follow highway 550 out of town for about 10 minutes to get to Sugarloaf Mountain.
+Sugarloaf is one of the best hikes that requires little energy to venture too.
 The easiest and most direct route is head north towards Presque Isle and make a left onto Big Bay Rd.
-Once you have hit Big Bay road you will follow that for a few miles and find the parking lot on the right side of the main road.
+Once you have hit Big Bay road (550) you will follow that for a few miles and find the parking lot on the right side of the main road.

 - Hike Time: 20 minutes up and about 10 down